Microfeller

 New frameworks emerge

-When React came out it was only Angular (slow and "special") to compete with.
+When React came out it was only Angular External resource (slow and “special”) to compete with.
 Nowadays competition is tougher.
-For instance, Vue.js and Svelte are gaining momentum due to ease of use and performance advantages in case of smaller apps.
+For instance, Vue.js External resource and Svelte External resource are gaining momentum due to ease of use and performance advantages in case of smaller apps.

 Hosting platforms evolve

-Platforms like Vercel and Netlify now offer seamless integration with multiple frameworks, making it easier than ever to choose an alternative to React without sacrificing deployment efficiency or reliability.
+Platforms like Vercel External resource and Netlify External resource now offer seamless integration with multiple frameworks, making it easier than ever to choose an alternative to React without sacrificing deployment efficiency or reliability.

 No-code solutions improve